VILLASframework/documentation/docs/controller/protocol.md

 ### Discovery

-In a messaging protocol like AMQP, brokers do not store message contents in a persistant way.
+In a messaging protocol like AMQP, brokers do not store message contents in a persistent way.
 They only temporarily queue messages until they have been delivered.
-Therefore, the broker cannot keep track of the state or presence of entitities.
+Therefore, the broker cannot keep track of the state or presence of entities.

 This section describes a simple discovery mechanism to work around this limitation.
-Each entity must react on `action = ping` messages and respond immediatly with a status response message.
+Each entity must react on `action = ping` messages and respond immediately with a status response message.

 ```json
 {